Photoshop is the worlds most popular IMAGE EDITING computer program.

 Click this link to open the File Type activity

 Click this link for activity (Word doc)

 PHOTOSHOP HOTKEY SHORTCUTS

 Learn these Photoshop hotkey shortcuts & use them all the time.

-If you do Y11,12 & 13 DTC and dont use hotkeys then you will only get Achieved grades for your assessments because you are not using skillful or efficient techniques.
+If you do Y11,12 & 13 AOF and dont use hotkeys then you will only get Achieved grades for your assessments because you are not using skillful or efficient techniques.